 Editorial note: This article is a follow up to Corey Hynes’ blog on Optimizing Lab Performance and Analyzing Performance Data.
-We recommend reading the articles in that order to review factors that impact lab performance and how you can create labs that perform well on our platform, Lab on Demand.
+We recommend reading the articles in that order to review factors that impact lab performance and how you can create labs that perform well on our lab development platform, Skillable Studio.

-We have updated the way we track, average and report on lab session performance using latency with the most recent release of Lab on Demand.
+We have updated the way we track, average and report on lab session performance using latency with Skillable Studio.
 Read on to see how this change provides you with the most accurate representation of user experience across lab instances.

 Prior to June 26, 2020

 Average latency was calculated as the raw average of all latency measurements.
 Measurements are taken every minute during a lab instance and stored.
 When the instance ends, the entire sample set was averaged, the average connection quality was determined and the data was stored in the lab instance.
 The process did not take outliers in data into consideration.

 After June 26, 2020

 Measurements are taken every minute during the lab instance.
 Average latency is calculated by determining the standard deviation of all latency samples and discarding any sample that is more than three times the standard deviation.

 The remaining samples are averaged to determine the average latency and connection quality.
 The connection quality, average latency and now, the measured standard deviation, are stored in the lab instance.

 A future release will leverage the standard deviation value to provide a connection stability and consistency metric back to the user.

 The following table outlines connection quality ranges before and after June 26, 2020: